juanmanavella/ansible-golem/README.md

 Ansible Golem installer
 =======================

 Ansible playbook to set up Golem on Debian Jessie.
-It may work on other versions of Debian or Ubuntu and derivatesi with little or no tweak at all.
+It may work on other versions of Debian or Ubuntu and derivates with little or no tweak at all.

 Usage